MariaSkr/CarND-Capstone-/README.md

 Please use **one** of the two installation options, either native **or** docker installation.

+###Introduction

+In this project, our team designed an autonomous vehicle system.
+We tested on a simulator.
+The project consists of several parts: 1) Traffic light detection, 2) waypoint generation and 3) manuever and control.

+###Traffic Light Detection
+In this part, we detect the closest traffic light ahead and classifying the color of this light from images.

+Getting the color of traffic light from images can include two tasks: detecting where traffic lights are and then determining the color of traffic light.
+In this project, we use [Tensorflow Object Detection API]( https://github.com/tensorflow/models/tree/master/research/object_detection).
+We followed the API guidances to install the API, prepare training data  train our model.
+Here, we briefly discribe the key steps.

+####Training data preparation
+Tensorflow API requires images and the corresponding labels (to denote where the objects are and the class label) as raw data.
+In order to train the model with API, we need to convert the data into TFRecord format.
+The training images we use are the Udacity traffic light data (simulator and real data) from [here](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE/view).
+The data include images (simulator and real data) and their labels.
+We would like to thank [Anthony Sarkis](https://medium.com/@anthony_sarkis) for making this data set available).
+From this data, we create the TFRecord files.

+###Train the model
+We then follow the TensorFlow API [guideline](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_locally.md) to train the model.
+The most importance thing is to choose a model and setup the [objective detection pipeline configuration](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md) for the model.
+Luckily, TensorFlow API provides a rich set of object detection models, see [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+We choose model ssd_inception_v2_coco model since it runs fast.
+This gives us to use a the onfiguration file template for ssd_inception model, see [ssd_inception_v2.config](https://github.com/tensorflow/models/blob/master/research/object_detection/samples/configs/ssd_inception_v2_coco.config).

+Our configuration files are [ssd_inception_v2_sim.config](https://github.com/amitmarathe/majl/blob/master/image_classification_model/config/ssd_inception_v2_sim.config), for simulator data; and [ssd_inception_v2_real.config](https://github.com/amitmarathe/majl/blob/master/image_classification_model/config/ssd_inception_v2_real.config) for real data.

+In addition, we need a provide a [label_map](https://github.com/amitmarathe/majl/blob/master/image_classification_model/label_map.pbtxt) file to associate class ids to colors.
+This file is needed in configuration.

+The key points to set up include
+num_classes: 4
+max_detections_per_class:50
+max_total_detections:50.
+num_steps: 5000.
+fine_tune_checkpoint: "ssd_inception_v2_coco_2018_01_28/model.ckpt"

+###Generate protobuf
+Once training is finished, the model and metamodel as saved as .ckpt files.
+The next step is freeze the model and save them as protobuf file.
+We use TensorFlow API's [exporter](https://github.com/tensorflow/models/blob/master/research/object_detection/export_inference_graph.py) to generate protobuf file from the .ckpt files.
+The protobuf files can be found in folder [protobuf](https://github.com/amitmarathe/majl/tree/master/image_classification_model/protobuf).

+For the trained model on simulator data, we freeze the trained model at checkpoint 2841 (model.ckpt-2841).
+For real data, we use model at checkpoint1096.

+###Note
+Udacity requires tensorflow version 1.3.0. to run the traffic light detector.
+However, the tensorflow API requires Tensorflow (>=1.9.0) to train the model.
+Therefore, our workflow involves 1) using tensorflow 1.9.0 to generate model checkpoints (i.e.,model.ckpt files), and 2) using the exporter of tensorflow 1.3.0. to create protobuf files.

 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).